PrideLab/PRIDE-PPPAR/README.md

 2) Older versions of PRIDE PPP-AR cannot recognize the new namings of WUM0MGXRAP and WUM0MGXRTS products
 3) Older versions of PRIDE PPP-AR cannot read the new settings in configuration file
 4) Older versions of PRIDE PPP-AR cannot read the new format in result files

-### 2023-09-28 (v2.2)

-* `pdp3`: specify the language/region setting to `en_US.UTF-8` to prevent problems with decimal comma
-  * please contact us if you still encounter problems in your region
-* `pdp3`: support new GIM products for 2nd ionospheric corrections from 2022/330
-* `pdp3`: fix bug for not recognizing some RINEX observation files
-* `lib`: fix bug for reading multi-day quaternions
-* `lib`: improve the substitution rules for missing multi-GNSS PCOs/PCVs
-* `spp` & `tedit`: fix bug for not processing BDS-only observations
-* `table`: disable BDS GEO satellites in `config_template` by default to enhance processing quality

-### 2023-02-14 (v2.2)

-* Add **IGS20** compatilibility with new ANTEX file, SINEX file, and `APC_MODEL` keyword
-* `pdp3`: reduce the minimum processing time range for loose editing to 30.0 seconds
-* `pdp3`: allow manual specification of priori station coordinates in `sit.xyz` in `F` mode
-* `lib`: apply complete APC corrections on the Melbourn-Wubbena combination instead of approximate ones
-* `lib`: fix bug for not reading BDS B1I observations from RINEX 3.02 format
-* `lib`: fix bug for not reading zero biases from code/phase OSB product
-* `table`: add `igs20_2247.atx` for products in IGS20 reference frame

 ## Getting in Touch